HarryShomer/Better-Inductive-KGC/run.md

 bash ppr_run.sh 3  # Run with GPU 3
 ```

-You can run it youself with the following where you must replace `DEVICE` with the integer GPU device being used.
+You can run it youself with the following, where you must replace `DEVICE` with the integer GPU device being used.
 ```
 cd ../src/nbfnet
 python run_ppr.py -c config/new/wn18rr_e.yaml --gpus [DEVICE]